John Hagelin

-John Samuel Hagelin (/heɪɡɛlɪn/; born June 9, 1954) is a physicist and the leader of the Transcendental Meditation (TM) movement in the United States.
-He is president of Maharishi International University (MIU), formerly Maharishi University of Management (MUM), in Fairfield, Iowa, and honorary chair of its board of trustees.
-The university was established in 1973 by the TM movement's founder, Maharishi Mahesh Yogi, to deliver a "consciousness-based education".
-Hagelin's work and research connected to TM has attracted criticism from former colleagues and fellow scientists.
+John Samuel Hagelin (/heɪɡɛlɪn/; born June 9, 1954) is an American physicist and the leader of the Transcendental Meditation (TM) movement in the United States.
+He was president of Maharishi International University (MIU), formerly Maharishi University of Management (MUM), in Fairfield, Iowa, and honorary chair of its board of trustees.

 In 1981, Hagelin graduated with a Ph.D. in physics from Harvard University and then did several months of post-doctoral research at CERN.
-He went on to do post-doctoral work at the SLAC.
-In 1984, he became a professor of physics at Maharishi International University (MIU), and later became the university's president.
-Hagelin postulates that his extended version of unified field theory is identified with Maharishi Mahesh Yogi's "unified field of consciousness", a view that was rejected by "virtually every theoretical physicist in the world" in 2006.
+He went on to do post-doctoral work at the SLAC National Accelerator Laboratory (SLAC).
+In 1984, he became a professor of physics at MIU, and later became the university's president.
+Hagelin postulates that his extended version of unified field theory is identified with Maharishi Mahesh Yogi's "unified field of consciousness", but this view was rejected by "virtually every theoretical physicist in the world" in 2006.
+Hagelin has published over 70 papers about particle physics, electroweak unification, grand unification, supersymmetry, and cosmology, most of them in academic scientific journals, and co-authored a 1983 paper in "Physics Letters B", that became one of the 103 most-cited articles in the physical sciences in 1983 and 1984.
+A 1984 paper by Hagelin and John Ellis in "Nuclear Physics B", "Supersymmetric relics from the big bang", had been cited over 500 times by 2007.

 Hagelin stood as a candidate for President of the United States for the Natural Law Party, a party founded by the TM movement, in the 1992, 1996 and 2000 elections.
 He is the author of Manual for a Perfect Government (1998), which sets out how to apply "natural law" to matters of governance.
-Hagelin is also the president of the David Lynch Foundation, which promotes TM.
+Hagelin is also the president of the David Lynch Foundation, that promotes TM as a remedy for "trauma and toxic stress among at-risk populations.".

 Early life and education

 Hagelin was born in Pittsburgh, Pennsylvania, the second of four sons, to Mary Lee Hagelin, a schoolteacher, and Carl William Hagelin, a businessman.
 He was raised in Connecticut and won a scholarship to the Taft School for boys in Watertown.
 In July 1970, while at Taft, he was involved in a motorcycle crash that led to a long stay—in a body cast—in the school infirmary.
-During his time there, he began reading about quantum mechanics but was also introduced to TM by a practitioner, Rick Archer, who had been invited to the school to talk about the meditation form.
+During his time there, he began reading about quantum mechanics but was also introduced to TM by a practitioner, Rick Archer, who had been invited to the school to talk about the meditation form, TM.

 After Taft, Hagelin attended Dartmouth College.
 At the end of his freshman year, he studied TM in Vittel, France, and returned as a qualified TM teacher.
 In 1975, he obtained his A.B. in physics with highest honors (summa cum laude) from Dartmouth.
 He went on to study physics at Harvard University under Howard Georgi, earning a master's degree in 1976 and a Ph.D. in 1981.
 By the time he had received his Ph.D., he had published several papers on particle theory.